Hajipur: Transport and connectivity

+was inaugurated in August 2025, making the entire six-lane bridge fully operational.

+After completion, it became the longest bridge of its type in India.

 Media

 Hindi and English newspapers are easily available in the city, including Dainik Jagran, Hindustan, Prabhat Khabar, Dainik Bhaskar, The Times of India, Hindustan Times, The Hindu, The Economic Times and The Indian Express.
 There is also the Hindi and English mixed newspaper tabloid Inext.

 TV programming is provided by regional news channels like Zee Bihar, Kashish News, Sahara Samay Channel, News18 Bihar, DD Bihar.
 There are several news programmes broadcast by local cable operators in city areas and all renowned channels are broadcast in each corner of the city areas.